 Not everyone knows Indian Economy well.
 Not even economists!
 But thanks to the Economic Survey, many interesting facts about Indian Economy have been brought to light.
-There interesting facts and statistics can give you valuable insights about the potential of India.
+There are interesting facts and statistics that can give you valuable insights about the potential of India.

 1. India has only 7 taxpayers for every 100 voters!